What are the Wedding Officiant Registration Requirements in Delaware?

 STEP 1ORDER YOUR REQUIRED MINISTRY CREDENTIALS

-All Delaware County Clerks will require you to submit some official documentation of your ministry credentials.
+All Delaware Clerk of the Peaces will require you to submit some official documentation of your ministry credentials.
 This will either be in the form of your Ordination Certificate, Letter of Good Standing, or both.

 A "Letter of Good Standing" is the document that carries more authority.
 This letter states that you are a minister in Good Standing with American Marriage Ministries and that we recognize your authority to perform marriage.
 Your Letter of Good Standing is signed by a church officer, dated, and notarized.